Comrat, Moldova Guide

 Approximately 1 hour 15 minutes by car Basarabeasca is a small town located near the border with Ukraine.
 It's a quiet and peaceful place, offering a glimpse into rural Moldovan life.
 The town is known for its railway station, which is a major transportation hub for the region.
 You can explore the town's central square, visit the local museum, and enjoy a relaxing walk in the park.

-Approximately 2 hours by car (including border crossing) Cahul is a city known for its thermal springs and spa resorts.
+Approximately 45 minutes by car Cahul is a city known for its thermal springs and spa resorts.
 It's a great place to relax and rejuvenate.
 The city also has a rich history and culture, with several museums and historical landmarks.
 You can visit the city's central park, explore the local market, and enjoy a traditional Moldovan meal.

 Travel Time